Research Strategy 2020-23

 During the period for which we are seeking funding (2020-2023), we plan to carry out work in the following areas:

-- An annual family business sector report to investigate and assess the impact and contribution of family business on the UK economy.
+- Regularly produce and publish of a family business sector report to investigate and assess the impact and contribution of family businesses on the UK economy.

-- Producing new best practice guidance for family business owners, managers, advisers, and students grounded in evidence from our research; for example, publishing in-depth case studies and developing and extending the IFB Research Foundation’s Family Business Challenges series.
+- Producing new best practice guidance for family business owners, managers, advisers, and students grounded in evidence from our research; for example, publishing in-depth case studies and developing and extending the IFB Research Foundation’s Family Business Challenges series, and guidance.

 - Activities to promote, facilitate and build capacity for family business research in the UK; for example, by sponsoring research projects, assisting researchers to disseminate their work, supporting early career researchers, and fostering a UK network of family business researchers.